 If you receive child support, you have a few options for obtaining your payments, including:

 - Scheduling direct deposit of your payments into your checking account

 Not receiving full and timely child support payments might jeopardize the capability of Missouri custodial parents to properly care for their children.
 For noncustodial parents, it might lead to severe legal problems.

 Those who are having child support issues in Missouri might benefit from working with a lawyer.
 An experienced family law attorney can discuss their choices as well as help them to pursue enforcement or adjustments.
-If you have any questions or concerns about child support in Missouri, don’t hesitate to contact the trusted family law attorneys at Masterson Law for a free consultation.
+If you have any questions or concerns about child support in Missouri, don’t hesitate to contact the trusted family law attorneys at Masterson Law for a consultation.